Rhys Dacre: American football

 Dacre had always seen sprinting as the gateway to pursuing a career in American football, and after competing at the Pacific Conference Games, he received an American football scholarship to Utah State University in Logan, Utah, becoming the first New Zealander to be awarded a scholarship for that sport at an American university.
 At Utah State, he majored in media communications.
-During three years at Utah State, Dacre did not get much game time in his role as a wide receiver, a tough ask with teammates like Solomon Miller (Superbowl winner with the New York Giants) Kendal Smith (Cincinnati Bengals) and Pat Newman (New Orleans Saints) also on the Roster although he was thought to be the fastest player on the Aggies' roster.
+During three years at Utah State, Dacre did not get much game time in his role as a wide receiver, a tough ask with teammates like Solomon Miller (Super Bowl winner with the New York Giants) Kendal Smith (Cincinnati Bengals) and Pat Newman (New Orleans Saints) also on the Roster although he was thought to be the fastest player on the Aggies' roster.
 Head coach Chuck Shelton said that Dacre was "not big but, boy, can he run".
 During football training, Dacre recorded a best time of 4.29 seconds over 40 yd, ranking him as the second-fastest athlete for the distance in the United States.
 He sought permission to run on the track at Utah State, but was not allowed to do so by the football coach.
 However, Dacre took part in some "secret" runs with members of the track team and ran 100 metres in 10.28 and the 200 metres in 20.79 seconds without any specialist sprint training, and this encouraged him to put his American football career on hold to return to New Zealand in 1987/88 and attempt to qualify as a sprinter for the 1988 Summer Olympics.